riblair/WPI-Operating-Systems/assigned-project-files/README.txt

 Brief response please!

+4.1 Loop through the bit map and see which inodes have a entry of 0.
+4.2 We need to set the Valid field in the inode to 1, the size to 0, and the indirect to 0.
+4.3 We will write the new inode to that inode block.
 ---

 5. To implement `remove()`, you will need to locate the inode and then free its associated blocks.